Chinese Globetrotter! After having worked in the export and promotion of wine in France...

-The vines of the Domaine Jean-Marc Biet are planted on hillsides in clay-limestone soil.
+The vines of Domaine Biet are planted on hillsides with clay and limestone soil.
 They are rather old for the average in the region as they are 60 years old.

-Jean-Marc is committed to respecting the environment in which he works: no chemicals in the vineyard and cultivation of the soil between the rows.
-Without being at the top of technology, the winegrower uses the new machines while practicing the gestures learned from his elders, and this for 4 generations.
+Jean-Marc and Julie are committed to respecting the environment in which they work: no chemicals in the vineyard and cultivation of the soil between the rows.
+Without being at the top of technology, they use the new machines while practicing the gestures learned from their elders, and this for 4 generations.
 The result?
-Jean-Marc's estate has been awarded the Terra Vitis label.
+The estate has been awarded the Terra Vitis and High Environmental Value level 3 labels.

 The history of the estate began in the 1930s, with a family of farmers and winegrowers from Berry, who settled here in Seigy.
 We are fortunate to have inherited agricultural and wine-growing know-how, which is not the case for all winegrowers.